docker/docs/datacenter/dtr/2.2/guides/admin/configure/use-a-load-balancer.md

 goes down, the load balancer can detect that and stop forwarding requests to it, so that the failure goes unnoticed by users.

-## Load-balancing DTR
+## Load balancing DTR

 DTR does not provide a load balancing service.
 You can use an on-premises or cloud-based load balancer to balance requests across multiple DTR replicas.

 Make sure you configure your load balancer to:

-* Load-balance TCP traffic on ports 80 and 443
+* Load balance TCP traffic on ports 80 and 443
 * Not terminate HTTPS connections
 * Use the `/health` endpoint on each DTR replica, to check if the replica is healthy and if it should remain on the load balancing pool or